HydroModPy/HydroModPy/docs/source/user_guide/config_reference/calibration.rst

                :bdg-primary:`float` :bdg-secondary:`default = 0.0001` :bdg-success:`user` `source <https://github.com/HydroModPy/HydroModPy/blob/main/hydromodpy/calibration/config.py#L321>`__

-                  A cell releasing less than this fraction of what the whole model receives is not a seepage face: the threshold is ratio * R * A, one number for the mesh.
-NOT a fraction of the cell's own recharge, which was the definition until it was measured inert: a cell releases the drainage it collects from upslope, so that ratio carries the mesh in its denominator and its median fell from 49.6 to 4.1 when one solved field was aggregated from 50 m to 400 m.
+                  A cell releasing less than this fraction of its own recharge is not a seepage face.
 Zero reproduces the purely geometric criterion of the paper.
 Frozen over the whole search: a threshold moving with the trial would cost the criterion its monotonicity.

             .. container:: hmp-field hmp-field-level-user